mwilliamson/lop/README.md

     new Token("word", value, source)

-The main advantage of using `lop.Token` is that you can then use the rules `lop.token` and `lop.tokenOfType` (described later).
+The main advantage of using `lop.Token` is that you can then use the rules `lop.rules.token` and `lop.rules.tokenOfType` (described later).
 If you don't use `lop.Token`, you must define your own atomic rules, but you can use the other rules without any modifications.

 ## Parser